unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ### Reprojecting

-As you may have detected, as we are using WGS 84 the query above gives us areas in square degrees, not a very common unit.
-To calculate the area in square meters we need to reproject the base layer to an equal area projection.
-In this case from WGS 84 to Mollweide.
+As we are using WGS 84, the query above gives us areas in square degrees, which is not a very common unit.
+To calculate the area in square meters we need to reproject the base layer to an equal area
+projection: in this case, Mollweide.

 ```SQL
 SELECT id, ST_Area(ST_Transform(land_pas_geom,954009)) pa_land_area,